allison-disney/allison-disney/README.md

 - 👋 Hi, I’m @allison-disney
 - 👀 I’m interested in practicing Python and R
-- 🌱 I’m currently learning Python and R.  Would like to become more familiar using Pytorch & Andaconda
+- 🌱 I’m currently learning Python and R.  Would like to become more familiar using Pytorch & Anaconda
 - 💞️ I’m looking to collaborate on any Python or R programming or visualizations.
 Special interest in Tennis, Broadway, Baby Names, and Disney.
 - 📫 How to reach me: Allison.Snyder@outlook.com